sanyaade-g2g-repos/shapelogic-cpp/trunk/README.txt

 Make sure that they are available on your system.

-In ShapeLogic C++ 0.2 OpenCV will be added for reading and writing different image formats and for a long list of existing computer vision algorithms.
+In ShapeLogic C++ 0.3 OpenCV will be added for reading and writing more image formats and for a long list of existing computer vision algorithms.

 -------------------------------------------------------------------------------